roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-11 ****** byJust_Plain_Bob© "I already told you that I want men to see me with you and wish that they were me.
+"I already told you that I want men to see me with you and wish that they were me.
 My attitude is "Eat your hearts out dudes.
 She is mine."
 And you are you know.
 At least for tonight."

  "There you go again.
 My very own silver tongued white boy."